 The AARP Public Policy Institute develops the evidence-based policy analysis and solutions that serve as the basis of AARP's livable communities initiatives.
 Specific research focuses on Complete Streets, transit-oriented development, human services transportation coordination, affordable and accessible housing, and state-based livability policies and practices.
 PPI has developed an interactive Livability Index that serves as a measurement tool for AARP, public and private efforts to improve communities, and as a way for citizens to gauge the age-friendly readiness and appeal of their own community.

 AARP Livable Communities also collaborates with AARP Foundation, which is developing strategies to preserve the adequacy and affordability of existing homes and increase the supply of suitable housing for low-income and at-risk older adults.
 Emotional and physical isolation is believed to impact as many as one in five adults age 50-plus, and the health effects are comparable to smoking and obesity.
 The consequences of isolation can be reduced and even prevented by having walkable streets, suitable housing and transportation options, access to key services, and opportunities for people of all ages to participate in community activities.

 Since initiating livable community efforts in a handful of states in 2005, AARP’s work and influence has grown dramatically to most every state in the nation, as well as in Washington, D.C., and Puerto Rico.
-Millions of people now live in a town or city that has made a commitment, via membership in the AARP Network of Age-Friendly Communities, to craft and then execute a community-wide age-friendly action plan.
+More than 75 million people now live in a town, city, county or state that has made a commitment, via membership in the AARP Network of Age-Friendly States and Communities, to craft and then execute a community-wide age-friendly action plan.
 The Livable Communities platform is a key to relevance and impact in the places AARP members and people of all ages live, work and play.